Liveaboard vessel in the Red Sea with Diver on Tour

 • Strong blue-water moments and dramatic walls

-• Especially exciting for more experienced divers
+• Especially exciting for more experienced guests

 • One of the most impressive routes in the southern Red Sea

-What a liveaboard feels like underwater
+What the North Route feels like underwater

 Wreck experience in the north